Saidul00005/toDoApp/README.md

 ## Description

 This repository contains the codebase for a To-Do Organizer Website.
 The application allows users to manage their daily tasks effectively, providing functionalities like adding, editing, and deleting tasks.
+It also allows users to manage their completed task and pending tasks in an organized manner.

 ## Live Demo